eiz/SynchronousAudioRouter/README.md

 ## System Requirements

-* Windows 10 x64 (testing/backport to Windows 7 32/64-bit is in-progress).
+* Windows 7 x64 or later (32-bit port is in progress).
 * An audio interface which supports ASIO.
 If your hardware doesn't come with a native ASIO driver, you may be able to use ASIO4ALL instead.
 * Digital audio workstation software.
 SAR is mainly tested using [REAPER](http://www.reaper.fm/).